npikall/rubber-article/src/constructors.typ

   /// This does not work when `article` sets columns before!!!
   /// -> bool
   metadata: false,
+  /// The vertical spacing above and below the titleblock.
+  /// -> dict
+  spacing: (above: 60pt, below: 20pt),
 ) = {
   if metadata {
     set document(author: authors.at(0), title: title)